 In actuality, the finished product feels more akin to an interplanetary Western, with stand-offs, gunfights, chase scenes and a train robbery (of sorts) all contributing to this sense – the only thing missing from these set pieces is a horse.
 With that said, Solo remains a sci-fi film at heart, complete with holograms, lasers and spaceships, including the most iconic spaceship in cinematic history, the Millennium Falcon, which gets to partake in the much-fabled Kessel Run.

 Another element that aligns with the spirit of Star Wars is Alden Ehrenreich as Han Solo.
-Ehrenreich’s casting was, along with the firing of Lord and Miller, a major point of contention during production, with multiple outlets reporting that several acting coaches had been employed to help Ehrenreich with his performance.
+Ehrenreich’s casting was, along with the firing of Lord and Miller, a major point of contention during production, with gossip outlets claiming that several acting coaches had been employed to help Ehrenreich with his performance.
 If these reports are true, then the producers made a good investment, because Ehrenreich is nothing but charming and convincing in Solo, with shades of Harrison Ford to be found in his portrayal.

 Similar remarks could be made about Donald Glover, who portrays a younger version of Lando Calrissian – a role originally played by Billy Dee Williams.
 Glover’s delivery and mannerisms mimic those of his predecessor, occasionally adding his own flourishes to make the character his own.
 He’s easily the most likeable and memorable member of the supporting cast, if only because none of the other characters share his levels of charisma – the one who comes closest is L3-37, a droid voiced by Phoebe Waller-Bridge.

 Elsewhere in Solo, things are pretty mundane.
 Ron Howard’s direction is solid, blemished only by some odd pacing in the first act; composer John Powell has concocted a score reminiscent of John Williams’ earliest work, though lacking in grandeur; and it isn’t until the Kessel Run that events truly become tense.
-While the film possesses no major flaws, one would hope that a prestigious brand like Star Wars would have an end product of a slightly grater calibre.
+While the film possesses no major flaws, one would hope that a prestigious brand like Star Wars would have an end product of a slightly greater calibre.

 Solo: A Star Wars Story has taken the tropes of a Western and creatively applied them to George Lucas’ imaginative science-fiction property.
 It may not succeed in outshining the competition, but it does triumph in channelling the spirit of a much-adored franchise – especially when it comes to two of its most celebrated characters.